AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-manage.md

 ## Scale compute
 In SQL Data Warehouse, you can quickly scale performance out or back by increasing or decreasing compute resources of CPU, memory, and I/O bandwidth.
 To scale performance, all you need to do is adjust the number of data warehouse units (DWUs) that SQL Data Warehouse allocates to your database.
 SQL Data Warehouse quickly makes the change and handles all the underlying changes to hardware or software.

-To learn more about scaling DWUs, see [Scale performance][Scale performance].
+To learn more about scaling DWUs, see [Scale performance].

 ## Pause and resume
 To save costs, you can pause and resume compute resources on-demand.
 For example, if you won't be using the database during the night and on weekends, you can pause it during those times, and resume it during the day.
 You won't be charged for DWUs while the database is paused.